 A controversial figure in the history of neonatology, Dr. Martin Couney made a career of exhibiting and caring for premature infants at world fairs, expositions, and amusement parks from 1896 until the 1940's.
 He claimed to have trained with Pierre Budin and was friends with Julius Hess, but remained outside the mainstream of newborn medicine until his death.
-More information about his career can be found in Dr. William Silverman's article "Incubator-Baby Side Shows" and its follow-up articles in Pediatrics.
+Interest in these exhibits, which had faded from memory as neonatology training and neonatal intensive care units were established in the 1960s and '70s, was revived by Dr. William Silverman's 1979 article "Incubator-Baby Side Shows" and its follow-up articles in Pediatrics.

 ||Presumed photograph of the young Martin Couney from the Pan-American Exhibition in Buffalo, New York, 1901.|